Sometimes the best ideas come from the most familiar places.

 A winning help desk for eCommerce

-Sam admits that he looked at a number of help desk solutions, but xSellco Fusion was the best solution he found for his operation.
+Sam admits that he looked at a number of help desk solutions, but xSellco was the best solution he found for his operation.

 “We did look at a couple of options.
-But the fact that xSellco Fusion has integrations with all the eCommerce platforms and marketplaces we sell on decided it for us.
+But the fact that xSellco has integrations with all the eCommerce platforms and marketplaces we sell on decided it for us.
 We couldn’t find another acceptable solution that had access to platforms that we needed.”

-“Fusion also allows us to see query types as a percentage of total queries.
+“xSellco also allows us to see query types as a percentage of total queries.
 This allows us to target high volume areas so that we can find other ways to mitigate them, rather than people having to regularly contact us”.

 Support and feedback under one roof